How to Determine Your Fitzpatrick Skin Type

 What Is Your Fitzpatrick Skin Type?

-First things first, you’ll need to understand how the Fitzpatrick Skin Type classification system works.
-The system is a scale that goes from 1-6, with each number representing a different skin color.
-According to board-certified dermatologist, and skincare.com consultant, Dr. Dhaval Bhanusali, fair skin is typically a 1 or 2, while ethnic skin types most often fall somewhere between 3 and 6.
+The Fitzpatrick Skin Type system is a scale from one to six, with each number representing a different skin color.
+According to Dr. Dhaval Bhanusali, board-certified dermatologist and Skincare.com consultant, fair skin is typically a one or two, while medium to dark skin types fall somewhere between three and six.

-You may be type 1…if you always burn and never tan in the sun.
+You may be type 1…if you have very light skin, red or blonde hair, blue or green eyes and always burn and never tan in the sun.

-You may be type 2…if you almost always burn and rarely tan in the sun.
+You may be type 2…if you have fair skin, dark blonde to light brown hair, blue or green eyes and almost always burn and rarely tan in the sun.

-You may be type 3…if you sometimes burn and sometimes tan in the sun.
+You may be type 3…if you have medium skin, light to dark brown hair, brown or hazel eyes and sometimes burn and sometimes tan in the sun.

-You may be type 4…if you tan easily and sometimes burn.
+You may be type 4…if you have medium-brown skin, dark brown hair, brown or hazel eyes and tan easily and sometimes burn.

-You may be type 5…if you tan easily and rarely burn.
+You may be type 5…if you have dark brown skin, dark brown or black hair, brown eyes and tan easily and rarely burn.

-You may be type 6…if you do not burn.
+You may be type 6…if you have black skin, black hair, dark brown eyes and do not burn.